 MongoDB Troubleshooting¶

 This guide provides steps to diagnose and resolve common issues related to MongoDB when used with Hyperion.
-Remember, MongoDB is conditionally required by Hyperion; it's only used if you enable state tracking features (features.tables.*
+Remember, MongoDB is conditionally required by Hyperion; it's only used if you enable state tracking features (features.tables.* or features.contract_state.enabled) in your chain configuration file.

 For installation details, refer to the Manual Installation Guide.

-Basic Service Management (systemd
+Basic Service Management (systemd)¶

-) is running correctly on the host machine where it's installed.
+Ensure the MongoDB service (mongod) is running correctly on the host machine where it's installed.

 -